JesSchattschneider/website/content/post/covid/index.md

 #   focal_point: ""
 # projects: []
 # subtitle: Learn how to blog in Academic using Jupyter notebooks
-summary: Basic code to compare Covid-19 curves
+summary: Creating Covid-19 curves
-tags: ["data wrangling", "covid", "pandas"]
+tags: ["data wrangling", "covid", "pandas", "how to"]
-title: How to Compare Covid-19 Curves in Python
+title: Comparing Covid-19 Curves in Python
 ---

 ---